zizheng-openai/runme/internal/renderer/testdata/simple.md

 ## Contributing & Feedback

 Let us know what you think via GitHub issues or submit a PR.
 Join the conversation [on Discord](https://discord.gg/MFtwcSvJsk).
-We're looking forward to hear from you.
+We're looking forward to hearing from you.

-## LICENCE
+## LICENSE

 Apache License, Version 2.0